Pyn • Challenging Comms

 • This is where true leadership shows up.
 Demonstrate empathy.
 Be a listener.
 But, also, stand behind the company’s decisions.
 If you are a messenger but not a selector, don’t say, “I'm just the messenger.”

-• You can say “I know this is a lot to take in, but you will get through this”.
+• You can say “I know this is a lot to take in.”

 • If appropriate, make it clear that you or someone at the company would be willing to be a reference for them when they are considering job opportunities.